jfranciscosousa/jfranciscosousa.com/src/pages/blog/using-zustand-with-svelte.md

 The difference to a native Svelte store is that the whole store object must be subscribed to.
 In our native example, you can call `counterStore.increment()` without the dollar sign.
 With these new zustand stores, you'll always have to use the dollar sign: `$counterStore.increment()`.

-Outside of Svelte components, you can use its methods as usual:
+Outside of Svelte components you can use its methods as usual:
 ```ts
 import counterStore from '../lib/counter.store';